The Ultimate Guide To Choosing The Perfect Location For Your Holiday Home

-Location is key, and while you might be able to save a little bit of money by buying in a less popular and quieter location, it’ll hurt you in the long-term if the property is lying empty for large parts of the year.
+Location is key.
+While you might be able to save a little bit of money by buying in a less popular and quieter location, it’ll hurt you in the long-term if the property is lying empty for large parts of the year.

 The proximity to amenities is another key thing to consider when searching for a holiday home.
 So be sure to seek out anything which would be important not just for you and your family, but also for any potential guests that would be renting the property.

-Once you’re a little more settled on an area you want to buy in, be sure to visit it yourself and stay there for a couple of days to get a real feel for it.
+Once you’re a little more settled on an area you want to buy in, be sure to visit it yourself.
+Stay there for a couple of days to get a real feel for it.

 The last thing that you want is to buy a property, only to find out later that the area is particularly noisy, or busy with traffic.

 The final piece of homework which we would recommend is getting in touch with the local planning authority (head to the government’s Planning Portal) to see if there’s anything which could scare off buyers, such as a new motorway being built or something which could work in your favour, such as a new golf course.

 People can easily get caught up when buying a holiday home.
 Thinking about how much return they’re going to get on it, and how they can get as many people through the door as possible.

 Even if you are buying the property primarily for the rental income, it’s important to take a second to think about yourself a little bit.